jdx/mise/README.md

 direnv will now call rtx to export its environment variables.
 You'll need to make sure to add `use_rtx` to all projects that use rtx (or use direnv's `source_up` to load it from a subdirectory).
 You can also add `use rtx` to `~/.config/direnv/direnvrc`.

-Note that in this method direnv typically won't know to refresh `.tool-version` files unless they're at the same level as a `.envrc` file.
+Note that in this method direnv typically won't know to refresh `.tool-versions` files unless they're at the same level as a `.envrc` file.
 You'll likely always want to have a `.envrc` file next to your `.tool-versions` for this reason.
 To make this a little easier to manage, I encourage _not_ actually using `.tool-versions` at all, and instead